secure-compilation/when-good-components-go-bad/README.md

 ### Running the tests ###

-Our tests are known to work with [QuickChick](https://github.com/QuickChick/QuickChick) branch 8.7 and OCaml from 4.02.3 to 4.06.
+Our tests are known to work with [QuickChick](https://github.com/QuickChick/QuickChick) branch 8.7 (with coq 8.7.1 or 8.7.2) and version 1.0.1 (with coq 8.8.0) and OCaml from 4.02.3 to 4.06.

 Running the tests (to be simplified):